 AI readiness is not a technology problem

-Most professional services firms have tried AI tools.
+Many organisations have tried AI tools.
 Few have the operational foundations to make them stick.
 Readiness is not about choosing the right model.
 It is about understanding the work underneath it.

 The gap between access and readiness